-(CORE-4996) NEW: SECURITY2.FDB -> SECURITY3.FDB upgrade feature Implemented by A. Peshkov NEW: An option was added to the API function isc\database\info() to return the (CORE-1538) number of free pages in a database.
-Implemented by V. Khorsun IMPROVEMENT: The error messages for a malformed SQDLA were improved.
-(CORE-5112) Implemented by D. Sibiryakov (CORE-5100) IMPROVEMENT: Improved control over database crypt keys, see Encryption Tasks.
-Implemented by A. Peshkov ~ ~ ~ (CORE-5083) IMPROVEMENT: A method was provided to set the correct offsets in user-implemented IMessage Metadata.Implemented by A. Peshkov IMPROVEMENT: In isql, SHOW DATABASE includes the encryption status of the (CORE-5077) database, as does gstat -h[eader].
-Implemented by A. Peshkov (CORE-5063) IMPROVEMENT: In isql, SHOW DATABASE includes the numbers of used and free pages in the database.
+(CORE-4996) - NEW: SECURITY2.FDB → SECURITY3.FDB upgrade feature

+(CORE-1538) - NEW: An option was added to the API function isc\database\info() to return the number of free pages in a database.

+(CORE-5112) - IMPROVEMENT: The error messages for a malformed SQDLA were improved.

+Implemented by D. Sibiryakov

+(CORE-5100) - IMPROVEMENT: Improved control over database crypt keys, see Encryption Tasks.

+(CORE-5083) - IMPROVEMENT: A method was provided to set the correct offsets in user-implemented IMessageMetadata.

+(CORE-5077) - IMPROVEMENT: In isql, SHOW DATABASE includes the encryption status of the database, as does gstat -h[eader].

+(CORE-5063) - IMPROVEMENT: In isql, SHOW DATABASE includes the numbers of used and free pages in the database.

-(CORE-5028) IMPROVEMENT: The remote port number was added to the monitoring table MON \$ATTACHMENTS.
+(CORE-5028) - IMPROVEMENT: The remote port number was added to the monitoring table MON\$ATTACHMENTS.

-(CORE-4978) IMPROVEMENT: Validation and repair of lost data pages have been improved.
+(CORE-4978) - IMPROVEMENT: Validation and repair of lost data pages have been improved.